Snap-sec/blog/_posts/2022-09-01-Log4shell-on-agorapulse.md

 ## About us

+Snapsec is a Cyber security service company for rapidly growing SaaS businesses, we help you with an enhanced level of security to defend your critical networks and data at affordable charges for our services.

-Snapsec is a team of security experts specialized in providing pentesting and other security services to secure your online assets.
-Please feel free to contact us at support@snapsec.com if you're seeking for a company that appreciates your security and guarantees that you are completely protected from online security risks.
+Please feel free to contact us at support@snapsec.com if you're seeking a company that appreciates your security and guarantees that you are completely protected from online security risks.